zachmc8/tic-80-10-print/README.md

 <br>TIC-80 port of 10 PRINT
 <br>Collaboration Statement: I worked on this assignment alone
 <br>
-A hack of the classic 10 PRINT one-liner from the Commadore 64 for TIC-90 in Lua.
+<br>A hack of the classic 10 PRINT one-liner from the Commadore 64 for TIC-90 in Lua.
 Instead of making a maze from diagonals, it makes a pattern from pieces of an octagon.